 PostgreSQL DELETE

-The DELETE statement in PostgreSQL is used to remove rows (records) from a table.
+In PostgreSQL DELETE statement is used to remove rows (records) from a table.

 It is a DML command and is transaction-safe, meaning it can be rolled back.